How Your Interests Can Affect Your Social Success

 How you approach your interests can turn people off

 It's entirely reasonable that you may decide to do the following things anyway and not care what people think.
 It's not like they're all intrinsically horrible ways to act.
-But if you're more in the mentality where you want to manage how you come across to others, here are some things to watch out for:
+But if you're more in the mentality where you want to manage how you come across to others, here are some points to watch out for:

 - Spending a huge amount of time on your interest.